jlduan/fba/docs/_build/html/_sources/tutorials/phage-atac/PRJNA661457/tutorial.rst.txt

 |

-First, we screen reads that have the constant sequence (``GATACCGCGGTGTATTATTGCG``) at the beginning of the CDR3 barcode sequences on read 3 (cutadapt_\, version 3.7).
+First, we screened reads for the constant sequence (``GATACCGCGGTGTATTATTGCG``) at the beginning of the CDR3 barcode sequences on read 3 using cutadapt_ (version 3.7).

 .. _cutadapt: https://github.com/marcelm/cutadapt